-where

-N is the expected number of stress cycles during the design service life;

-γMf is the partial factor accounting for no inspections and high failure consequences: γMf=1,35

-ΔσD=26 N/mm2

-Δσd is the stress range determined according to elastic theory in N/mm2 caused by variable design loads at ultimate limit state, excluding the actions mentioned in (2):

-Δσd=σmax-σmin

-σmax and σmin are the maximum and the minimum stresses, respectively.

-NOTE The conditions refer to a verification for the most unfavourable detail category 36 according to EN 1993-1-9 with constant amplitude fatigue limit ΔσD under constant stress spectrum Δσd.
+NOTE The conditions refer to a verification for the most unfavourable detail category 36 according to EN 1993-1-9 with constant amplitude fatigue limit under constant stress spectrum .
 Since the design stresses at ultimate limit state are used in contrast to the rules of EN 1993-1-9, the conditions are safe-sided unless secondary stresses occur that are generally neglected at ultimate limit state, such as stresses due to secondary bending moments in truss joints or local stresses due to wheel load.
 Where change of load direction occurs, the sign of the stresses σmax and σmin is relevant.

 (normative) Selection of Execution Class